2008 New York Giants season: Week 13: vs. Washington Redskins

-Coming off their road win over the Cardinals, the Giants flew to Fedex Field for a Week 13 NFC East rematch with the Washington Redskins.
-In the first quarter, New York scored first as QB Eli Manning completed a 40-yard TD pass to WR Amani Toomer, along with kicker John Carney getting a 31-yard field goal.
+Coming off their road win over the Cardinals, the Giants flew to FedExField for a Week 13 NFC East rematch with the Washington Redskins.
+In the first quarter, New York scored first as quarterback Eli Manning completed a 40-yard touchdown pass to wide receiver Amani Toomer, along with kicker John Carney getting a 31-yard field goal.
 In the second quarter, the Giants increased their lead as Carney got a 38-yard field goal.
-The Redskins would close out the half with WR Devin Thomas getting a 29-yard TD run.
+The Redskins would close out the half with wide receiver Devin Thomas getting a 29-yard touchdown run.

-In the third quarter, New York began to pull away as RB Brandon Jacobs got a 1-yard TD run.
+In the third quarter, New York began to pull away as running back Brandon Jacobs got a 1-yard touchdown run.
 In the fourth quarter, the Giants sealed the deal with Carney connecting on a 39-yard field goal.

 With the season-sweep, the Giants improved to 11–1, exceeding the 1986 and 1990 teams (both started 10–2 and eventually won the Super Bowl) for the best 12-game record in franchise history.